 An intense rumble shook the ground along with the very trees rooted in its vigorous soil.
 The sound produced by the enraged roars carried on through the starless and moonless sky.
 Darkness fled as a flash of white lightning struck down from the heavens above, violently tearing through the bark of a nearby tree and sending its parched leaves aflame.
 The flash alone was enough to catch a glimpse of the blue she-beast running through the undergrowth just before vanishing into the trees.
 The darkness returned in seconds aiding in cloaking her from the eyes of her hunters.
 The flames blackened the figure’s shapes moving around the inferno engulfing the tree, making them appear as if they were shadows.
-However, the clucking sound of their horses and growls from the beasts at their sides said otherwise.
+However, the clucking sound of their horses and growls from the beasts at their sides spoke otherwise.

 Rain began to fall heavy as wisps of wind beckoned the storm further inland like a siren luring a man closer to the sea.
-Lightning tore across the sky once more, blinding the she-beast as she ran but she didn’t stop pushing herself to get away.
+Lightning tore across the sky once more, blinding the she-beast as she ran, but she didn’t stop pushing herself to getaway.

 Run.
 Run.
 Run.

 It was all she could think to do.
 There was no place big enough to shelter her from the storm and no place safe to hide her from the hunters.
-Gaining enough distance from the threat seemed to be the only option she had left and so she kept running.
+Gaining enough distance from the threat seemed to be the only plausible option she had left, and so she kept running.
 The rain was freezing now and felt more like needle ends as each droplet collided with her backside.
 With each gust of wind, her body shivered despite feeling numb to the bone.
 Every breath caused her lungs to burn.
 Her heart raced on, sounding like a stampede against her chest.
-Her ears deafened from the thunder, wind, and rain yet the pounding of her heart seemed to be louder than anything else.
+Her ears deafened from the thunder, wind, and rain, and yet the pounding of her heart seemed to be louder than anything else.
 Soon her legs began to fail her as the weight of her aching body could no longer be carried by the weakness of those legs.
 She grew tired all too quickly and had to stop.
-The sounds of her hunters were faint but still dangerously locked on her trail and so she took this as a sign to make a choice.
+The sounds of her hunters were faint, but still dangerously locked on her trail and so she took this as a sign to make a choice.

 The she-beast’s ears sprung to the sides reacting to the familiar sounds of danger.
 Her heartfelt hallow, perhaps even shattered at the thought of knowing what had to be done.
 To leave her child alone here would mean abandonment, but she had no other choice.
 She’ll never get to hold her child again.
 She’ll never get to see her grow up or make memories with her.
 Her child won’t even know her mother or the reasons why she had to leave.
 All she’ll ever know is abandonment but she has to survive even if it means just that.
-She deserves more than ten days of life.
+She deserves more than a few weeks of life.

-Her eyes swell with tears but she swallows the guilt and grief.
+Her eyes swell with tears, but she swallows the guilt and grief.
 With a heavy heart, she let out a mere whisper but spoke as if to a being only she knew was there, “Hide her scent.
 Keep my child safe, I beg of you.”
 The she-beast then covered up the burrow more with fallen foliage before backing away hastily.

-“I love you,” she whispered just as softly as before only this time she could feel the damage her own words had done to her heart.
+“I love you,” she whispered just as softly as before, only this time she could feel the damage her own words had done to her heart.
 “I love you more than I fear death...Goodbye, little one.”

 And just like that, the she-beast bolted, letting what was left of her strength carry her in the opposite direction of which the hunters came running.
-Another flash of lighting and she was spotted.
-The heavy hooves of horses passed by the burrow just as swiftly as the lighting overhead and without hesitation to stop or spare a glance.
+Another flash of lightning and she was spotted.
+The heavy hooves of horses passed by the burrow just as swiftly as the lighting overhead and without hesitation to stop or spare even a second glance.
 Not only were there wolves following closely behind the hunters but three, maybe even four terrifyingly large black beasts tearing up the soil with every grasp of the earth in their path.
 Their bulky bodies rushed by in a matter of seconds completely unaware of the cub hidden within the barrow to their right.
-The rain kept the child’s scent hidden and the burrow itself along with the foliage hid her from sight.
+The rain kept the child’s scent hidden along with the foliage that hid her from sight.
 Perhaps it was the black beast’s determination that blinded them from realizing that the mother tigress was without her cub.